pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 Write a cover letter for a [specific job title] position at [company name] that includes the following elements:

 1. Professional header with your contact information
-2. Personalized greeting to the hiring manager (research to find their name)
+2. Personalized greeting to the hiring manager (if provided)
 3. Strong opening paragraph that hooks the reader and states the position you're applying for
 4. 2-3 body paragraphs that:
    a.
 Highlight your most relevant qualifications for the role